esmatullah-adel/Thyroid_Cancer_Risk_Estimation/README.md

 | Thyroid_Cancer_Risk  | Categorical (target)| Risk level: low, medium, high                             |
 | Diagnosis            | Categorical         | Final diagnosis (benign or malignant)                     |

-> ℹ️ The column `Diagnosis` was dropped during preprocessing to prevent data leakage, as it directly overlaps with or follows the target variable.
+> ℹ️ The column `Diagnosis` was dropped to prevent data leakage, as it directly overlaps with or follows the target variable.

 ## 🧪 Proposed Solution Methods
 We implemented and compared the following supervised machine learning models: